What examiners look for

 If you have any issues with your examiner go to: Resolving Issues.

 Your examination will be carried out in a manner that meets the requirements of both universities.
 These requirements should be stated in the agreement governing your program and you should consult with your supervisors for more detail.

-Some jointly awarded degree programs require an oral examination as well as examination of the thesis.
-You should only be required to make one oral defence of the thesis which is recognised by both institutions.
 Unless otherwise stated in your agreement, the oral examination should be conducted as described in the University of Melbourne Graduate Research Training Policy.

 Examination criteria and marking

 The examination criteria and processes are described in detail in the Graduate Research Training Policy.

 Due to the impacts of the COVID-19 pandemic, it may have been necessary for you to alter your research plan, leading to a project that is different to the one you had originally intended.
 In some cases, this may mean that the thesis you submit is not typical for your discipline.
 Your discussion in the thesis of COVID-19 impacts will guide the examiners’ understanding of the reported work and the environment in which it was undertaken.

 All examiners will be asked to recommend that the thesis should: